AdobeDocs/experience-manager-64.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

 >[!NOTE]
 >
->You can define Styles for [tables or table cells](/help/sites-administering/configure-rich-text-editor-plug-ins.md#tablestyles).
+>You can define Styles for [tables or table cells](/help/sites-administering/configure-rich-text-editor-plug-ins.md#table-styles).
 These configurations require separate procedures.

-### Enable the Style drop-down selector list {#styleselectorlist}
+### Enable the Style drop-down selector list {#style-selector-list}

 This is done by enabling the styles plug-in.